-- On balance sheet assets as per financial statements excluding; - o amounts held with the Bank of England; and - o amounts deducted from capital as per notes 3 & 4 of Table 3. - Off balance sheet items after application of the relevant Credit Conversion Factors (CCFs).
+- On balance sheet assets as per financial statements excluding; - o amounts held with the Bank of England; and - o amounts deducted from capital as per notes 3 & 4 of Table 2. - Off balance sheet items after application of the relevant Credit Conversion Factors (CCFs).

 Table 11 below, shows information regarding TBUKs leverage ratio for the last 2 years.
 These are year-end, point-in-time leverage positions as opposed to averages over the year.
-A reconciliation of the Leverage ratio exposure measure to the on balance sheet:
+A reconciliation of the Leverage ratio exposure measure to the balance sheet is also shown in the table: